MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-RIM- connector.md

 - Improves the searchability of regulatory submissions and compliance documents by using advanced Microsoft 365 search capabilities.
 - Gains insights and recommendations from indexed data to enhance workflow efficiency, including checking the usage of specific phrases in RIM documents.
 - Indexes RIM content to create a unified search experience across Microsoft 365 environments.
-- Maintains data privacy and compliance by supporting ACL permissions and document-level permissions, simplifying the permission model and reducing the risk of misconfiguration.
+- Maintains data privacy and compliance by supporting ACL permissions and document-level permissions, simplifying the permission model, and reducing the risk of misconfiguration.
 - Uses query string conditions to precisely control the synchronization of articles, ensuring efficient indexing.

 ## Prerequisites